 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Clinton is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Clinton is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Clinton who work in office and administrative support (22.70%), sales jobs (15.25%), and healthcare (9.71%).

-The percentage of adults in Clinton who are college-educated is close to the national average for all communities of 21.84%: 18.70% of the adults in Clinton have a bachelor's degree or advanced degree.
+In terms of college education, Clinton is nearly on par with the US average for all cities of 21.84%: 18.70% of adults 25 and older in Clinton have a bachelor's degree or advanced degree.

 The per capita income in Clinton in 2010 was $23,498, which is upper middle income relative to Louisiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $93,992 for a family of four.
 However, Clinton contains both very wealthy and poor people as well.